abigailbishop/LibbyLabCellpose/README.md

                         If provided, code will update csv output in --dir_to_analyze.
   --edge_buffer EDGE_BUFFER
-                        ROIs within this many pixes of the edge are ignored in the width and height calculation.
+                        ROIs within this many pixels of the edge are ignored in the width and height calculation.
   --image_extension IMAGE_EXTENSION
                         Extension of the images you intend to analyze.